 – Haley Pritchard, Joan Amery Van Vleck Research Fellow, 2014

-The Fellowships last one year.
-For requirements and qualifications, see the Research Fellowship Description (2017).
-The deadline for the fellowship has passed.
+The Fellowships last one year (Fall 2017-Summer 2018).
+For requirements, qualifications, and application materials see the Research Fellowship Description.
+The deadline for the fellowship application is July 15, 2017.

 Since August 2010, the Policy Center has trained more than 70 undergraduate, recently graduated or graduate students.
 The volunteer interns are provided an active learning experience within a reflective practice, girl-responsive team environment.
 Most volunteer interns are in placements over multiple semesters, where they learn and lead in various roles, including: direct service with individual girls, groups of girls, and/or within program administrative responsibilities.

-For more information about volunteer internships, email DeeAnn Crookham, Director of Program Development.
+For more information about volunteer internships, email DeeAnne Crookham, Director of Program Development.

 The Policy Center invites you to join us in our work to advance the rights of girls and young women in the justice system.
 We welcome your contributions of capital, in-kind donations, expertise or time.
 Download our current Wish List or click the purple donate button to make a donation.
 Read below for more ways to support our work.